19.10.2004 to 16.01.2005

 The newly-opened department made it clear that the arts of the Islamic Orient ought to be seen at on a level with the Antique and Western arts.

-The Museum of Islamic Art is particularly famous for its grand displays of architecture such as the facade of the desert-castle Mschatta.
+The Museum für Islamische Kunst (Museum for Islamic Art) is particularly famous for its grand displays of architecture such as the facade of the desert-castle Mschatta.
 Together with its unique collection of carpets, a comprehensive collection of Moghul-miniatures and early works of all kinds of crafts, these magnificent displays of architecture are the museum's pride and joy.

 Also participating in this exhibition with contributions of rare objects are the Museum of Applied Arts, the Ethnological Museum, the Egyptian Museum, the Museum of Indian Arts, the German Historical Museum, the Märkische Museum, the Coin-cabinet and the State Library.